-Funded projects must credit the ITC Grant through the use of the ITC Grant Logo and/or the audio credit statement "Visit Scenic Idaho" as outlined in this handbook.
+Funded projects must credit the ITC Grant through the use of the ITC Grant Logo following the ITC logo guidelines and color palette and/or the audio credit statement "Visit Scenic Idaho" as outlined in this handbook.
 Failure to properly use the logo/credit statement will result in denial of reimbursement.
 The ITC Grant Logo must be used ONLY on items or advertising funded by the ITC Grant.